at a glance

 Medicare Advantage (Part C) is a type of health insurance plan offered by private insurance companies.
 The federal government requires them to provide the same basic level coverage as original Medicare (Part A and Part B).

 These plans usually provide some extra coverage benefits, which will vary according to the specific plan.

 Not every company that sells Medicare Advantage plans will offer coverage in every state.
 To compare plans in your specific area, you can use Medicare’s plan finder tool to find the plan that best meets your needs.

-AARP and UnitedHealthcare have partnered to offer Medicare Part C (Medicare Advantage) plans.
+AARP offers Medicare Part C (Medicare Advantage) plans.
 Like other Medicare Advantage products, these plans offer the same basic coverage as original Medicare plans but with additional benefits like vision, dental, and preventive care services.